ericharmeling/docs/v19.1/managed-orchestrate-an-app-using-kubernetes.md

     {% include copy-clipboard.html %}
     ~~~
-    # this is an official Python runtime, used as the parent image
     FROM python:3.7-slim

-    # set the working directory in the container to /app
     WORKDIR /app

-    # add the current directory to the container as /app
     ADD . /app

-    # execute everyone's favorite pip command, pip install -r
     RUN apt-get update && apt-get install -y libpq-dev gcc
     # need gcc to compile psycopg2
     RUN pip3 install psycopg2~=2.6
     RUN apt-get autoremove -y gcc
     RUN pip install --trusted-host pypi.python.org -r requirements.txt

-    # unblock port 80 for the Flask app to run on
     EXPOSE 80

-    # execute the Flask app
     CMD ["python", "hello.py"]
     ~~~

 2. Set the environment variable: